Altered distribution of cell cycle transcriptional regulators during Alzheimer disease

 Digital Object Identifier (DOI)

 Jordan-Sciutto, Kelly L.; Malaiyandi, Latha M.; and Bowser, Robert, "Altered distribution of cell cycle transcriptional regulators during Alzheimer disease" (2002).
-Neurobiology.
+Translational Neuroscience.
 609.